 Instructions

-- Bring this to nice boil by stirring it occasionally so that it does not stick to the bottom and get burnt or browned.
+- Bring this to a nice boil by stirring it occasionally so that it does not stick to the bottom and get burnt or browned.

-- Meanwhile roast pistachios, almonds, and cashews in a pan until aromatic.
+- Meanwhile, roast pistachios, almonds, and cashews in a pan until aromatic.
 Roasting is optional, but it gives additional flavor.2 tablespoon Almonds, 2 tablespoon Cashews, 2 tablespoon Pistachios

 - Stir this and simmer for another 2 minutes.

-- You can serve hot, warm or cold.
+- You can serve hot, warm, or cold.
 I recommend transferring this to a serving bowl and cooling completely.
 Refrigerate it for 2 hours at least before serving.
 The refrigeration will thicken this a little more.

 Notes